-Similar to Scotch whisky or Cognac, Tequila can only be produced in a specific region: the Jalisco region and a few small surrounding areas in Mexico.
+Similar to Scotch whisky or Cognac, Tequila can only be produced in a specific region.
+Tequila comes from the Jalisco region and a few small surrounding areas in Mexico.
 Tequila has to be made from blue agave.
 There are some mixto Tequilas (silver, gold) available, where a minimum of 51% blue agave is mixed with other sugars.
 These are not to be confused with true Tequila, which is made of 100% blue agave.
 The most well-known mixto brand is probably Jose Cuervo.

 Tequila started as a Mezcal.
 Until the early 1900s many types of agave were used to make Tequila, like with any other Mezcal, but it was commonly known blue agave gave the best, more premium, flavour.
 As the blue agave plant takes several years to grow, in the 1930s the distillers created a mixto Tequila to meet the increased demand.
 It wasn’t until 1980s that Tequila reached the mainstream market, and people became more interested in what was in the bottle.
 The market changed from mixto Tequilas to 100% blue agave, although mixto still remains as a popular choice, especially in America.

-Tequila has three categories: Blanco, Reposado and Añejo.
+Tequila has five categories: Blanco, Joven (Gold), Reposado, Añejo and Extra Añejo.
 Blanco is clear in colour and is aged for less than two months.
 Joven is also a young tequila, which is a often a blend of aged and unaged tequilas.
 Watch out for “fake” Joven, these are very similar to Blanco, but with added caramel colouring.
 Reposado has a golden colour and it is aged for two to twelve months.
 Añejo is darker gold in colour, similar to some whiskies.
 Añejo means aged, and these Tequilas can be aged for one to three years.
 Ageing takes place in Bourbon barrels.
 Extra Añejo is aged minimum of three years.

 There are around 100 Tequila producers compared to 1,200 Mezcal.
 The hearts of blue agave are cooked in stone ovens rather than in roasting pits.
 The cooked hearts are crushed by machinery.
 When it comes to the distillation process, the juice is fermented in huge stainless-steel vats.
 With the help of yeast, the fermentation process will be much faster compared to Mezcal.
 After fermentation, Tequila is distilled twice.
 Mezcal production is much more hands-on compared to the processes of Tequila.
 As there is more demand for Tequila worldwide, their production is much larger scale and done with a help of big machinery.